Borda/pyRepoStats/README.md

 ## Sample usage

-Lets show how to pull data from Github repository, use of the following calls
+Let's show how to pull data from Github repository, use of the following calls
 * if you just clone this repo without installation, you need to install dependencies and call script
     ```bash
     pip install -r requirements.txt